StrangeBeeCorp/docs/docs/thehive/setup/index.md

 └── secret.conf
 ```

 A separate [secret.conf](configuration/secret.md) file is automatically created by DEB or RPM packages.
-This file should contain a secret that should be used by one instance.
+This file contains a secret that should be used by one instance.

 The configuration should only contain the necessary information to start the application: